North Hempstead Town Supervisor Judi Bosworth

 Judi Bosworth took office in 2014, as the 37th Supervisor of the Town North Hempstead, following six years with the Nassau County Legislature as the representative for the 10th District and 16 years as a trustee of the Great Neck School District Board of Education.
 She also served as Special Projects Coordinator for former Assemblyman Thomas P. DiNapoli.
-Supervisor Bosworth was re-elected to her third two-year term in November 2017.
+Supervisor Bosworth was re-elected to her fourth two-year term in November 2019.

 Throughout her career in public service, Supervisor Bosworth has forged strong bipartisan relationships with federal, state, town, village, and school officials.
 Her leadership style has always been one of inclusion and consensus building, whether working with her colleagues in government, or the residents she represents.

 Throughout her terms she has shown a strong commitment to fiscally conservative budgeting that stays under the State-mandated tax cap, whether it be by reducing debt or saving tax payer dollars whenever possible.
 This has resulted in the Town’s first-ever Triple A bond rating by Moody’s for the past two years, the highest bond rating possible that a municipality can obtain.
 The Supervisor is committed to finding effective and efficient ways to save money without reducing services for residents.
 The Town has also been recognized by the Government Finance Officers Association (GFOA) of the United States and Canada for its commitment to strong fiscal practices for eight consecutive years.